aewshopping/ssg-deploy-test/src/pages/techdebt.md

 In my case when my ListenNotes RSS feed for Popular History Books gets a new podcast episode added to it, Zapier "sees" this and pops links and info about the podcast into my Airtable database, and I then link it up to a book review.

 But you can link pretty much anything to anything else in Zapier, and they have a [nice blog](https://zapier.com/blog/) too!

+## Softr

+Softr is a quick and super easy "no-code" way to [display airtable data in a website](https://www.softr.io/).
+I use it as a way of providing a [list of our reviews]({{ staticdata.links.books_reviews }}) that you can easily filter and search, which is embedded as an iframe in the page.

 Oh yes, I should also acknowledge...